williamhoos/testrepo/docs/source/authorization.rst

 |
 While a number of other optional data fields are provided, as shown above, only the First Name, Last Name and Postal Code are treated as required fields.
 Along with the individual's email address that was validated as part of the Sign-up flow, these 4 items of Personally Identifying Information (or PII) and any other optional PII elements are maintained by Private Access and not accessible to the organizational sponsor or any other party unless expressly permitted by the individual's privacy and data sharing preferences.

 ..
 Attention:: The Data Table needs to be bifurcated between the data elements that are approrpriately held by Private Access (such as the foregoing PII) and the data that that should be maintained by PEER.
 After being bifurcated, the Data Table on the PEER side should expressly designate the PII and non-PII data elements, and optionally should only receive the non-PII data.
 For example, whereas the full zip code is treated as PII, the first three digits of the zip code may be included as non-PII.
-Similarly, whereas the date of birth is treated as PII, the age for anyone under 92 may be included as non-PII.

 Add New Profile (1 of 3)
 ************************